skip to content

 The Department of Haematology is located on the Cambridge Biomedical Campus.
 Research in the department falls into three main areas with major relevance for human disease: The Haematopoiesis and Blood Cancer Group, the Structural Medicine and Thrombosis Group, and the Transfusion Medicine Group.

 The haematology research groups belonging to the Cambridge Stem Cell Institute moved into a brand new purpose-built facility on the Cambridge Biomedical Campus in 2019.
-The other Haematology groups are based across the Cambridge Institute for Medical Research, the NHS Cambridge Blood Centre and the Sanger Institute.
+The remaining Haematology groups are based across the Cambridge Institute for Medical Research, the NHS Cambridge Blood Centre and the Sanger Institute.

-The department offers this MPhil programme of research to students under individual supervision of a Principal Investigator based in the Department of Haematology.
-During their MPhil, the students are based in a research group, supported by their Principal Supervisor and the Department Postgraduate Education Committee and Postgraduate Student Committee.
-There is no taught or examined course work, but students are encouraged to attend all seminars/events run within the Department, and elsewhere on the Biomedical Campus.
+The department offers this Masters (MPhil) programme of research to students under individual supervision of a Principal Investigator based in the Department of Haematology.
+During their MPhil, students are based in a research group, supported by their Principal Supervisor and associated laboratory staff, as well as the Department Postgraduate Education Committee and Postgraduate Student Committee.

 MPhil students write a thesis, which is examined via an oral examination (viva).